 Option 2) Do not think about the problem.
 Do not not think about the problem.
 Instead, focus on something else.
 This is what most forms of meditation does.
 The body wants to stop the sympathetic nervous system response as fast as it can.
 It cannot stop the response as long as you are focused on the problem.
 As soon as your focus is off the problem, it can turn off the response.

 Option 3) Down play the problem in your mind.
 If your mind decides that the problem is no longer dangerous, the sympathetic nervous system will be turned off.
-Cognitive therapy focuses a lot on this.
+Cognitive Behavioral Therapy focuses a lot on this.